 - Offers enhanced beauty to wood grains

-- Can be used over polyurethane or other wood finishes
+- It can be used over polyurethane or other wood finishes

-- Can be applied using a brush, rag or a sprayer
+- It can be applied using a brush, rag, or a sprayer

-- Available in variety of different colors and sheens to choose from
+- Available in a variety of different colors and sheens to choose from

 - Needs surface preparation

-- Can only be used indoors and is not intended for floors
+- It can only be used indoors and is not intended for floors

-- Contents are combustible, so keep it away from heat or open flame
+- Contents are combustible, so keep them away from heat or open flame

-Other than the above, Polyshades is a chemical-based finishing product that may emit fumes while applied.
+Other than the above problems, Polyshades is a chemical-based finishing product that may emit fumes while applied.

 Can You Spray Minwax Polyshades with A Spray Gun?